Adansonia gregorii

 Adansonia gregorii, commonly known as the boab and also known by a number of other names, is a tree in the family Malvaceae, endemic to the northern regions of Western Australia and the Northern Territory of Australia.

 Names

-The specific name "gregorii" honours the Australian explorer Augustus Gregory.
+The specific name gregorii honours the Australian explorer Augustus Gregory.

-The common name "boab" is a shortened form of the generic common name "boa", and is the most widely recognised common name It does, however, have a large number of other common names.
-Similar names include:
+The most widely recognised common name is 'boab', which is a shortened form of the generic common name 'boabab'.
+It does, however, have many other common names, including: